 At a minimum, the H-1B filing fees are a total of $960 for those who will be working at a non-profit research organization or university.
 At a maximum, the H-1B filing fees are a total of $3,685 for those who are working at a company with more than 25 full-time employees and filing the application via premium processing.
-The TN visa has a fee of $56 at the border and $460 for an application mailed to a service center (available only for change of status, extension of status, change of employer, or if some other material fact of the employment has changed).
+The TN visa has a fee of $56 at the border and $460 for an application mailed to a service center (available only for a change of status, an extension of status, a change of employer, or if some other material fact of the employment has changed).

 Unless a Labor Certification Application has been pending for a year or more or you have an approved I-140, the H-1B visa can only be renewed for a max of six years.
 In theory, the TN can be renewed indefinitely.

 The H-1B visa allows for dual intent, which means an individual in H-1B status or an individual applying for an H-1B visa can have immigrant intent, i.e. they can have intent to reside permanently in the United States and apply for a green card.
 One cannot have an immigrant intent when either applying for the TN visa or while in TN visa status.